jye-lim/weather_prediction_app/index.md

 ## Installation

-To access the web app, follow the steps below to run it locally:
+To access the web app, clone the repo and follow the steps below to run it locally:

-{: .highlight }
-Ensure that `Python 3.10.6` is installed.

-1. Clone the repo
+1. Create a virtual environment with `Python 3.10.6` and activate it.

     ```bash
+    conda create -n wpa python=3.10.6
+    conda activate wpa
+    ```

+2. Clone the repo.

+    ```bash
     git clone https://github.com/jye-lim/weather_prediction_app
     ```

-2. Install the required packages using the requirements.txt file
+3. Navigate to the repo.

     ```bash
+    cd weather_prediction_app
+    ```

+4. Install the required packages using the requirements.txt file.

+    ```bash
     pip install -r requirements.txt
     ```

-3. Run the app.py file
+5. Run the app.py file

     ```bash
     streamlit run app.py